KnicKnic/osm/demo/ingress_in_osm/readme.md

 ## Files
 * mesh config - [meshconfig-set.yaml](./meshconfig-set.yaml)
+    * Note I disable service mesh on the standard kubernetes api-server ip (10.0.0.1)
 * pods & traffic rules - [nginx.yaml](./nginx.yaml)
+    * you will see an egress rule for the same api-server ip as above, however this doesn't work in permissive mode

 ## Demo / commands to restart